-Sea (1) – The Con is still useful, but there’s so many better ways for a Warlock to swim and breathe underwater.
+Sea (1) – The Con is still useful, but there are so many better ways for a Warlock to swim and breathe underwater.

 Shadar-kai (3) – +1 Con is useful, the necrotic resistance is good, and short rest teleporting that gives you resistance to all damage is excellent.
 This is less valuable for an Undead Warlock as both offer necrotic resistance.

-Pallid (3) – The additional casting is carrying this option, if the spells don’t appeal to you, there’s better elven options for you.
+Pallid (3) – The additional casting is carrying this option, if the spells don’t appeal to you, there are better elven options for you.

 Firbolg (2) – The actual abilities the Firbolg has are quite nice for most characters, just a shame the stats aren’t useful for most Warlocks.
 An Archfey Firbolg would both be very thematic and have multiple invisibility-based features.